idevia/dev-docs/README.md

 ## Why follow this documentation?

-Well, if you don't want us to have a treat at the end of the month with your salary then you have **no option**.
+Well, if you don't want us to have a treat, at the end of the month, that you have to sponsor then you have **no option**.

 > ### _If you don't treat us seriously, you'll seriously treat us._